Adrofier/HDLBits-Verilog-Solutions/README.md

   </a>
 </p>

-This repository contains my solutions to all the problems of the HDL-Bits problem set.
+This repository contains my solutions to all the problems of the HDL-Bits Verilog problem set.
 At the time of making this, the problem set had a total of 178 questions.

+## Contributors
+Adarsh Pal - <adarshpal999@gmail.com>